farhin96/Prediction-of-Lettuce-Quality-Parameters-Using-Hyperspectral-Imaging-Data-and-Machine-Learning/README.md

 This folder contains Python scripts for hyperspectral reflectance analysis, feature selection, and ANN-based prediction of lettuce biochemical/nutrient traits.

-The workflow includes three feature selection methods and one ANN modeling method:
+The workflow includes two feature selection methods and one ANN modeling method:

 FDR: First Derivative Reflectance;